 to iterate over a list of all cells in the simulation.
 Where does self.cell\list come from and how it accesses/stores information about all cells?
 The full answer to this question is beyond the scope of this manual so we will give you only a hint what happens here.
 The self.cell\list is a member of a SteppableBasePy class.
 All CC3D Python steppable inherit this class and consequently self.cell\list is a member of all steppables (please see a chapter on class inheritance from any Python manual if this looks unfamiliar).
 Under the hood the self.cell\list is a handle, or a "pointer", if you prefer this terminology, to the C++ object that stores all cells in the simulation.
 The content of cell inventory, and cell ordering of cells there is fully managed by C++ code.
 We use self.cellList to access C++ cell objects usually iterating over entire list of cells.
-The cell in the for cell in self.cell\list:
+The cell in the is a pointer to C++ cell object.
+You can easily see what members C++ cell object has by modifying the step function as follows: